ZhongxuanWang/Character-Artist/README.md

 ***********
 **Update:**
 ***********
-- 1.2.0
+- 1.2.0 Formal
 - - *NEW*: Photo --> Hexadecimal mode!
-Convert photo into Hexadecimal matrics.
+Convert photo (in black and white) into Hexadecimal matrics.
 It's useful in debuging using Neural Network that uses those image data.
 - - Fix Bug: Resolution Bug, on Camera Mode that would result in a much smaller image.
 - - Fix Bug: ResetBtn Bug, that doesn't clear all the fields.
 - - Improve: Accessibility and compile with only one file needed.